A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 This is an expression of conservation of charge within the circuit; it says that the total current flowing in or out of any nonterminal node is zero.
 Even when Kirchhoff's current law is obeyed, terminals need not be sites of zero net current; we call the function $\iota \in \R^{\partial N}$ that takes a terminal to the difference between the outward and inward flowing currents,

 the \define{boundary current} for $I$.

-A \define{boundary potential} is also a function in $\R^{\partial N}$, but instead thought of as specifying potentials on the terminals of a circuit.
-As we think of our circuits as open circuits, with the terminals points of interaction with the external world, we shall think of these potentials as variables that are free for us to choose.
-Using the above three principles---Ohm's law, Kirchhoff's voltage law, and Kirchhoff's current law---it is possible to show that choosing a boundary potential determines unique voltage and current functions on that circuit.

-The so-called `principle of minimum power' gives some insight into how this occurs, by describing a way potentials on the terminals might determine potentials at all nodes.
+In Section~\ref{ssec:dirichlet_problem} we show that the above three principles---Ohm's law, Kirchhoff's voltage law, and Kirchhoff's current law---imply that choosing a boundary potential determines unique voltage and current functions on that circuit.
+The so-called `principle of minimum power' gives insight into how this occurs, by describing the way boundary potentials determine potentials.
 From this, Kirchhoff's voltage law then gives rise to a voltage function on the edges, and Ohm's law gives us a current function too.
 We shall show, in fact, that a potential satisfies the principle of minimum power for a given boundary potential if and only if this current obeys Kirchhoff's current law.